 On this page you will find details of charities and campaigning groups not directly related to humanism, but which cover ethical issues that many humanists consider to be important.
-Oxford Humanists do not necessarily endorse the organisations listed or have an official standpoint on the issues covered.
-However, as humanism is an ethical philosophy, we encourage members to look at the organisations and topics covered and to make up their own minds.
+As humanism is an ethical philosophy, we encourage members to look at the organisations and topics covered and to make up your own mind.

 Local Oxford Charities